lua-cookbook/lua-cookbook/src/book/en_US/01-types.md

 The best advice is: be consistent in your quoting.

-Strings compare as you would expect using the locale, so that `s1==s2` behaves sensibly, unlike in Java.
+Strings compare as you would expect, using the locale, so that `s1==s2` behaves sensibly, unlike in Java.
 In Lua, identical strings are _identical_ objects.

 There are cases where strings will be automatically considered to be numbers.
 For